Management Information Systems (BA)

 The management information systems major is a 68-70-hour program.
 A 27-hour minor is also available for a wide range of majors both within and outside the business discipline.
 Those studying management information systems as a major will cover such subject areas as principles of accounting, finance, economics and management, foundations of computing, microcomputer applications, system architecture, networks and operation systems, organizational theory, statistics, data structures and large software systems.

-View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the management information systems program at Spring Arbor University in the course catalog taken from the undergraduate catalog.
+View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the management information systems program at Spring Arbor University in the undergraduate catalog.

 Computer and information systems managers play a vital role in the technological direction of their organizations.
 They do everything from constructing the business plan to overseeing network security to directing Internet operations.
 This industry provides services related to the commercial use of computers on a contract basis, including custom computer programming services; computer systems integration design services; computer facilities management services, including computer systems or data-processing facilities support services; and other computer-related services, such as disaster recovery services and software installation.
 Other large employers include insurance and financial firms, government agencies, and manufacturers.